otremblay/gobot/README.md

 }
 ```

-One last step, edit gobot/gobot.go and add a call to your new plugin (importing if necessary) to the []gobotplugin.Plugin slice:
+One last step, edit gobot/cmd/gobot.go and add a call to your new plugin
+(importing if necessary) to the []bot.Plugin slice:

 ```
-[]gobotplugin.Plugin{
-	gobotplugin.MyPlugin{},
+[]bot.Plugin{
+	myplugin.MyPlugin{},
 }
 ```